vipulnaik/diet-exercise-health/profile-information/health-profile.md

 #### Mechanistic notes explaining these patterns

 The gastrocolic reflex and its interaction with my time of waking up has a mechanistic explanation.
-The key insight is that there are two things interacting:
+The key insight is that there are three things interacting, and the reflex is strongest when they all happen at the same time:

 * Circadian motility ramp-up, which probably starts one ultradian rhythm (about 90 minutes) before I naturally wake up.
 If I wake up